 A good survival kit could mean the difference between surviving and becoming a statistic.
 Think about what you would need should you become disoriented and find yourself in a survival situation in the back country.
 A few essentials will go along way in keeping you alive, comfortable, and healthy.
 The following are some items that I recommend for any outdoor excursion.

-- This is a very handy tool and can be used to sharpen sticks to be used as tent stakes, spears for fishing, and a good way to simply spend a few hours during the heat of the day under a tree whittling a piece of wood.
+Pocket Knife - This is a very handy tool and can be used to sharpen sticks to be used as tent stakes, spears for fishing, and a good way to simply spend a few hours during the heat of the day under a tree whittling a piece of wood.
 You will find lots of uses for this tool from aiding you in constructing a shelter to cleaning your fish for dinner.
 I can't mention how important this one tool can be.

-- These are the most portable method you have available to you for purifying your water.
+Water purification tablets - These are the most portable method you have available to you for purifying your water.
 No boiling, no worries about filters, no bulky equipment in your pack like boiling pans and filters.
 Use these as directed on the package and be sure to purify any water you collect in the back country before drinking.

 First aid cream and bandages - You don't need an exotic first aid kit in your survival kit.
 You simply need some basic ointments, band-aids, and bandages to avoid infection and keep any scratches or cuts covered.

-- You can use this equipment to rig up a fishing pole to catch some fish, and they don't take up much room.
+Fishing line, sinkers, and hooks - You can use this equipment to rig up a fishing pole to catch some fish, and they don't take up much room.

-- This could be anything you choose to use as a fire starter.
+Fire starter - This could be anything you choose to use as a fire starter.
 Don't trust anything to work unless you have tried it previously, and proven that you know how to use it and that it works.

-- This should be small and easily stowed away.
+Signal mirror - This should be small and easily stowed away.
 This will be very valuable in signaling aircraft of your location.
 Someone that is flying over your area might be able to recognize your signal from miles away.
 This is a very effective addition to your survival kit.

 These are some of the things that I believe every survival kit should contain.
 However, for added convenience you might want to consider bringing along the following items, especially if you plan on being in the back country for longer than and hour or two.

-- This will be very handy when constructing a shelter or using to stay warm and dry.
+Poncho or Emergency Blanket - This will be very handy when constructing a shelter or using to stay warm and dry.
 They can be a little bulky but they are worth the extra room they will take up.
 Emergency blankets typically fold up very small, but ponchos aren't quite as compact.
 If you have room in your day pack you should take at least one of these items.

-- This will become the most used resource when finding yourself in a survival situation, for days on end.
+Field guide of edible plants for your area - This will become the most used resource when finding yourself in a survival situation, for days on end.
 You will come to depend on this field guide to provide you with edible plants, berries, nuts, leaves, flowers and roots.

-- Try and find the military utility cord from your local surplus store, and don't settle for just any cord that looks similar.
+20 feet of string - Try and find the military utility cord from your local surplus store, and don't settle for just any cord that looks similar.
 The military cord consists of several inner strings with an outer shell that make it very strong.
 This type of string is called parachute cord for its most common use.
 Using the inner strings you could tie them end to end and potentially have up to one hundred feet of string.
 The parachute cord is made of nylon and will fray very easily.
 I have frayed the outer cord and made a fishing lure that has actually caught fish.
 Most commonly used to tie off your poncho to create a shelter, but as you now know has many other uses.

-- You can blow your whistle to signal your location.
+Whistle - You can blow your whistle to signal your location.
 This can be more effective than hollering your location as the sound of a whistle can travel farther than the human voice.

 This should be most of the essential items that your survival kit should contain.
 If you feel that you may still want more items in you survival kit you can review these items.
 The following items are perhaps more of a nice to have in your survival kit than an absolute.

-- A candle can produce enough heat to warm the interior of a tent in just a few moments.
+Candles - A candle can produce enough heat to warm the interior of a tent in just a few moments.
 Candles are typically favored over campfires because they are safer and provide efficient light in the evening to work or read by.

-- This is valuable to signal aircraft at night and should be used sparingly to conserve battery life.
+Flashlight - This is valuable to signal aircraft at night and should be used sparingly to conserve battery life.

 Survival knife - This could substitute several items in our survival kit, such as our trusted pocket knife; fishing line, sinkers, and hooks; fire starter; and may add a hammer and saw to your available tools.

-- These are more of a luxury, especially if you intend to be in an area where you might have to depend on fishing.
+Fishing lures - These are more of a luxury, especially if you intend to be in an area where you might have to depend on fishing.
 Otherwise fishing lures are extras, and may not be needed in every survival kit.

-- This could come in handy as a fire starter by tearing a couple of pages and adding to your kindling.
+Pocket notepad - This could come in handy as a fire starter by tearing a couple of pages and adding to your kindling.
 You might even want to consider using a few sheets as toilet paper.

 Everything we have mentioned with the exception of the poncho should be able to fit into a small container approximately the size of a lunch box, fanny pack, or day pack.
 This is important as you won't have much room to take a whole lot of stuff.
 By keeping it small, light, and compact you will be more inclined to bring it along on all of your hikes no matter how short.